FDR0903/jmp-talk/slides.md

 # Other reasons

 * Help underbanked populations
 * Competition for intermediaries to drive costs down
 * Incentives for technological innovations

-* Research is multi-disciplinary: mathematics, finance, economics, computer science, law, ...
+* Research is multi-disciplinary
+    * At the interface of engineering, business, economics, public policy, mathematics

 ---
 layout: center